 Lightweight, loose-fitting, polyester or nylon clothing typically hold the least heat.
 This, in turn, means that you sweat less when wearing it.
 However, I’m not planning on giving up my cardigans anytime soon, and my job won’t allow me to give up my suit coat.
 Luckily there is a solution, check it out:

 The Sweat Proof Under-shirt

 The first time I gave a work presentation I wore a light blue shirt.
 Amateur mistake, right?
 I had armpit sweat soaked through my shirt down to my belt.
 Luckily I have since remedied this issue by using a sweat-proof under-shirt from Thompson.
 Not only does it stop the sweat from soaking my shirt, it actually makes me sweat less because of it’s innovative fabric and design.
-If you sweat through your shirts, get one of these! (as long as you wear a size XS-3XL)
+If you sweat through your shirts, these can help!

 Keep Your Cool Through Diet

 Just like nutrition, you are what you eat.
 If you eat sweat-inducing foods you are literally turning on the sweat faucet.
 While triggers may be different for different people, there are a handful of foods that are common culprits.
 In addition to increasing the amount that you sweat, several of these foods also increase the stink-factor.
 So if we’ve got a sweat issue on the table, better leave these items in the fridge:

 - Red Meat.
 Yes, the “meat sweats” are a real thing.
 Because meat is difficult for your body to digest it ramps up your metabolism which results in your getting hot and, if you’re predisposed, sweating.
 Because amino acids literally rot in your intestines it can also cause your sweat to stink.

 - Sulfur-Containing Veggies.
 Vegetables that contain sulfur (garlic is a main culprit) can both cause you to sweat, and make you notice your sweat way more when you do because it will STINK!